 HR Excellence in Research

-The University of Copenhagen (UCPH) is recognized by the European Commission for its commitment to fostering good working conditions and career development for researchers by complying with The European Charter for Researchers and the Code of Conduct for the recruitment of researchers (ECRCC).
+The University of Copenhagen (UCPH) is recognised by the European Commission for its commitment to foster good working conditions and career development for researchers by complying with The European Charter for Researchers and the Code of Conduct for the recruitment of researchers (ECRCC).

-In June 2017, UCPH reached step 4 in the HRS4R-process, and forwarded an internal review (self-evaluation) of the Action Plan to the Commission.
-At the same time, UCPH filled out a checklist for implementation of the ‘Principles of Open, Transparent and Merit-Based Recruitment (OTM-R)’ on UCPH.
+In June 2017, UCPH reached step 4 in the HRS4R process, and forwarded an internal review (self-evaluation) of the action plan to the Commission.
+At the same time, UCPH filled out a checklist for the implementation of the ‘Principles of Open, Transparent and Merit-Based Recruitment (OTM-R)’ processes at UCPH.
+The work was carried out by a working group with representatives from the research communities and the Central Collaboration Committee.

-In December 2020, UCPH continued with the cyclical HRS4R process by preparing for the Internal Review Visit to be able to receive an Award Renewal.
-UCPH added an OTM-R policy, which is embedded into its HR strategy and action plan for the years to come.
+In December 2020, UCPH initiated the recurring HRS4R process by preparing for the internal review visit to apply for a renewal of the HR Excellence in Research Award.
+UCPH added an OTM-R policy, which is embedded in the HR strategy and action plan for the years to come.

 The working group partly choose to bring new stakes and targets to the Action Plan, however also picking- up targets and stakes that were already in the pipeline, but not yet in process.
 Since then, UCPH and the Commission have been in an ongoing dialogue to clarify and accurately describe the processes UCPH has had in relation to the choice of priorities.
 Why was it exactly career paths, career, women, leadership and academic freedom that were chosen?
 How did researchers at the University helped to decide this?